 Your tractor and any additional implements should also have appropriate lights, safety markings and a slow-moving vehicle sign (SMV).
 An SMV should be mounted on the rear of the tractor and any trailing implement.
 It should be as close to the center of the vehicle or implement as possible, and its triangle point should be pointing upwards.
 Clean the SMV regularly so it doesn’t lose any of its shine and visibility.

 Working outside with heavy duty equipment is dangerous and ill-fitting clothing or a lack of proper clothing can put you in harm’s way.
-Consider wearing the following items when working or performing maintenance on your tractor or an implement.
+Consider outfitting yourself with the personal protective gear you’ll need for the job ahead each day.
+Wear the following items when working or performing maintenance on your tractor or an implement:

-Heavy-duty boots.
 Keeping your feet comfortable and safe should be at the top of your priorities since you’re constantly on your feet while you work.
-Wear a pair that are steel-reinforced to protect your feet from any dropped objects.
+Wear a pair that are steel reinforced to protect your feet from any dropped objects.

 The most important part of tractor and implement operation is the operator.
 If you’re not alert and aware, not even the most advanced safety features can prevent an accident.

-While tractors can roll over even without additional attached machinery, adding such machinery can change the tractor’s center of gravity and add more instability to the vehicle.
+While tractors can roll over even without attached implements, adding machinery or additional trailers can quickly shift the tractor’s center of gravity — greatly increasing the instability to the vehicle.
 It wasn’t until the 1970s that new tractors were required to be equipped with a rollover protective structure (ROPS), but tractors produced before the requirement can and should be retrofitted.

 Driving a tractor isn’t easy.
 Every driver should be well-trained by an experienced driver before ever setting foot in a cab.
 Some states offer tractor driving courses and certifications.
-A confident and trained driver is a good driver, so consider getting some professionally-led practice before you put your tractor put to good use.
+A confident and trained driver is a good driver, so consider getting some professionally-led training before you put a new driver in the field.

-Avoid uneven terrain.
-If you have to use your tractor on any sort of slope, it’s important to drive very slowly and carefully.
+If you must use your tractor on any sort of slope, it’s important to drive very slowly and carefully.
 Slopes are very dangerous for heavy vehicles, and with attached equipment, that risk increases.
 Avoid turning sharply and keep as much of the tractor’s weight uphill as possible.

-Never drive with a rider.
-There’s a reason there’s usually only one seat belt in a tractor.
+There’s a reason you usually only have one seat belt in a tractor.
 An extra person in the cab can mean more distractions, tight spaces and a bigger risk of injury in the event of an accident.

 With the right training, proper safety procedures and a farm and ranch insurance plan that’s crafted just for you, you can be sure your farm and what matters most to you will be protected.
 Get in touch with an American Family Insurance agent (Opens in a new tab) for more details on how you can get the right support for your dream.